 Please submit all application materials via email to Vania Loredo at firstname.lastname@example.org.

 Fall Internship (mid-September Through December) July 15

 Summer Internship (late May/early June through August) March 15

 Join our mailing list to receive the latest on human rights in Latin America.

 What Past Interns Say:

-The Yudelman internship provided a crucial access point into the world of human rights, public policy, and NGO operations, which has helped chart a professional career path and equip me with the tools necessary to get there.
+The Yudelman program provided a crucial access point into the world of human rights, public policy, and NGO operations, which has helped chart a professional career path and equip me with the tools necessary to get there.